jessamynsmith/paragres/README.md

 paragres
 ========

-Utility for synchronizing parallel PostgreSQL databases on Heroku and localhost
+Utility for synchronizing parallel PostgreSQL databases on Heroku, local, and remote servers

 Features
 --------